-In addition to the GFGS required Lead & Copper Rule monitoring conducted by PHCE (see results in Section 9), USAG Wiesbaden is an active participant in the Army-wide, lead testing campaign to ensure primary drinking water taps in child occupied facilities and occupied Army Family Housing units are safe.
+In addition to the GFGS required Lead & Copper Rule monitoring conducted by PHCE (see results in Section 9), USAG Wiesbaden is an active participant in the Army-wide, 5-year lead testing campaign to ensure primary drinking water taps in child occupied facilities and occupied Army Family Housing units are safe.

-Lead testing completed in Fiscal Year (FY) 2016 and FY2020 confirmed safe drinking water in USAG Wiesbaden community facilities occupied by children aged 6 and under.
-DPW Environmental Division achieved the Army's initial 5-year goal of having 100% of occupied Army Family Housing units tested by the end of FY2020.
-In FY21, DPW Housing Division began managing the recurring Army sampling campaign.
-Housing Division is seeking resident support to collect water samples from their kitchen cold water taps over the next 5-years.
+Lead testing completed in FY16 confirmed safe drinking water in USAG Wiesbaden community facilities occupied by children aged 6 and under.
+Re-testing will occur in FY21 to verify water remains safe.
+DPW Environmental Division is on track in achieving the Army's goal of having 100% of occupied Army Family Housing units tested by the end of FY20, and asks residents to participate in the upcoming sampling events, if requested.
+Recurring testing of homes on a 5-year schedule will begin again in FY21.